ImperialCardioGenetics/homologous-missense-constraint/README.md

 # homologous-residue-constraint
-Scripts for curating and evaluating homologous residue constraint
+This repository provides the code to create homologous residue constraint.